 How to Request Copies of Our Public Records

 The complete index and documents for Brown County land records from 1818-to-present are available in the Recorder’s Office.
-All public documents on record in the Brown County Recorder’s Office may be viewed free-of-charge in the office during the business hour of 8:00 am – 4:00 pm, Monday thru Friday; excluding government holidays.
+All public documents on record in the Brown County Recorder’s Office may be viewed free-of-charge in the office during the business hours of 8:00 am – 4:00 pm, Monday through Friday; excluding government holidays.

 Requests may be made by the following methods:

 Visit the Brown County Recorder’s Office located at 800 Mt.
 Orab Pike, Suite 151, and Georgetown, Ohio, 45121

 Request document copies by phoning 937-378-6478.
 At the time of your phone request, please have the necessary information for the Recorder’s staff to locate your record

 Request a document by fax

 All requests by phone, fax, or email are processed in the order received, within a reasonable length of time required for the retrieval process.
 Pre-payment is required.

 Document copy fees are outlined in the Brown County Recorder’s public records policy and in compliance with the guidelines set forth in the Ohio Revised Code Section 317.32.